miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 > Here for the final word, we have a very special guest.
 Before this pipeline
 > finalization got finalized, I got access to ChatGPT Pro.
 It's still o1
-> Release, but with bigger token windows andifewer limitations.
+> Release, but with a bigger token window and fewer limitations.

 After having worked with ChatGPT Pro to restore the "chain reaction" of steps being rebuilt in a way that obsoleted one of my Pipulate helper functions, I